When can I go and what are the requirements?

 - Minimum GPA of 2.75

 - Study Abroad during the fall, spring or summer

 Where can I go?

-Monmouth University currently offers five semester-long programs.
-You can choose to study abroad in London, England at Regent’s University London; Sydney, Australia at Macquarie University; and/or Florence, Italy (offered in fall only) at Lorenzo de Medici; at the Study Abroad Center in Buenos Aires, Argentina; or with the European Study Center in Heidelberg, Germany.
-The Argentina, England, Italy and Germany semesters run along similar times as our own.
+Monmouth University currently offers seven semester-long programs.
+You can choose to study abroad in London, England at the University of Westminster; Florence, Italy (offered in fall only) at Lorenzo de Medici; Sorrento, Italy at Sant’Anna Institute (offered in spring only); Sydney, Australia at Macquarie University; at the University of Belgrano in Buenos Aires, Argentina; or with the European Study Center in Strasbourg, France.
+The Argentina, England, France and Italy semesters run along similar times as our own.
 In Australia, the fall semester begins in late July and runs through late November; the spring semester begins in late February and ends in late June.